nbogie/experimental-telegram-bot-cloned/README.md

 ## 💁‍♀️ How to use

 - Install dependencies `yarn`
+- Run the dev server: `TELEGRAM_BOT_TOKEN=blahblahputyourtokenhere yarn dev`

+Alternatively:

 - Connect to your Railway project `railway link`
 - Start the development server `railway run yarn dev`

 ## 📝 Notes

-The server started launches a Telegram bot with a couple of basic commands.
-The code is located at `src/index.ts`.
+The server started launches a Telegram bot which listens to many example commands.
+The code is located at `src/index.ts` and `src/exampleListeners.ts`.